Conquian

 At the start of a player's turn they will always have 8 cards, some of which may be in melds on the table, and there will be a face up discard pile, the top card of which will either be the card discarded by the previous player or the card turned up and rejected by the previous player.
 The player has the following options:

 1. To take the top card of the discard pile and add it to their melds on the table, for which purpose the player may also put on the table any number of cards from their hand, rearranging their melds if necessary so that they are all valid.
 If they manage to meld all 9 of their cards the play ends.
-Otherwise this the player discards one unwanted card on top of the discard pile and it is the next player's turn.
+Otherwise the player discards one unwanted card on top of the discard pile and it is the next player's turn.

 2. To reject the top card of the discard pile and turn up a new card from the stock.
 In this case the player may either take that new card and meld it as above or reject it as well, in which case the turn passes to the next player.